-Innovation consultants can help guide the innovative process.
+Innovation consultants can help guide and support the innovative process.
 Companies can outsource these experts if they do not have an organizational structure for innovation or lack talent within the organization.
-(Note that some of these concepts were discussed in the chapter on innovation risks.)
+Some wellknown innovation consulting firms include IDEO, Innosight, frog, and the Board of Innovation.
+The expertise, experience, and services offered by each consulting firm may vary, but these experts can guide the innovation project, train internal managers, and help manage the project.